JuanJS117/MesoscopicModel/README.md

 The required packages are "Distributions", "Random", and "DelimitedFiles".
 Once you have installed all of them, you can go back to terminal prompt by typing `close()` in your Julia Command-Line.

+Finally, you have to download the five main modules that contain core model codes.
+Those are "main.jl", "constants.jl", "grid.jl", "tools.jl" and "monitor.jl".
+Place them in a custom folder, where you will run tumor simulations.

 3. ##  Usage

 Now you are ready to play with the model.
-To run a single simulation, you need to download the five modules that contain all model's codes: "main.jl", "constants.jl", "grid.jl", "tools.jl" and "monitor.jl".
-Place them into a custom folder, open the terminal, and navigate to that folder by typing in your command-line:
+To run a single simulation, open the terminal and navigate to the folder where you placed core modules by typing in your command-line:

-    cd path
+    cd folder_path

 Once you are placed in the folder where all your modules are, please type the following in your terminal prompt: